jdybuncio/data-science-and-the-supreme-court/README.md

   <img src="images/class_balance.png" width = 400>
 </p>

+The following two graphs take the difference in Questions and Interruptions by the Justices to the Petitioner and to the Respondent and assigns each case to one of five buckets.
+The graphs show the Petitioner Win Rate % in each of these buckets.
+For example, Petitioners who received between 14 and 127 more questions than the Respondent won 51% of cases, which is relative to a win rate of 73% for Petitioners who received 13 or less questions that the Respondent.

-* **Relationships to Pass/Fail Rates across some demographic variables**
+* **Relationships to Petitioner Winning Rates across some demographic variables**

 <p align="center">
   <img src="images/EDA_Diff_Questions.png" width = 400>
 </p>

+While I convert transcripts to numerical data, I also conserved the transcriptions to be able to apply NLP and LSTM techniques.
+The following shows the 20 most frequent words used in oral arguments after removing Stop Words.
+The <OOV> is a catch call for words outside of the 10,000 most-used ones.

+* **20 most frequent words found**

 <p align="center">
   <img src="images/frequent_words.png" height = 200>
 </p>

 [Back to Top](#Table-of-Contents)

 # Model Selection

 ## Test Metric

-The metric I chose to evaluate my models was to optimize the **AUC** (area-under-the-curve) since I want to:
+The metric I chose to evaluate my models was to optimize the **F1-Score** since I care more about the positive class and want to:
-* Maximize the TPR: Predict maximum % students who Fail.
+* Maximize Recall: Predict maximum % of Cases where the Petitioner Wins
-* Minimize the FPR: Minimize the % of students predicted to fail who Pass since doing so minimizes potential intervention costs.
+* Maxmize Precision: Maximize the % predicted Petitioner Wins actually are cases in which the Petitioner Wins

 [Back to Top](#Table-of-Contents)

 ## Model Evaluation
-I used Cross Validation to evaluate the AUC of each of my models in order to direct my hyperparameter tuning and feature selection.
+I used Cross Validation to evaluate the F1 of each of my models in order to direct my hyperparameter tuning and feature selection.

 I also used SKLearn's GridSearch to find the best values for the hyperparameters in my Random Forest and Boosting models.